AcherPatmos/Formative-Assignment/README.md

 ## Features

-- Add transactions: date, amount, category, description, and type (income/expense).
+- Add transactions: date, amount, category/description, and type (income/expense).
 - List transactions in a readable table.
 - Filter transactions by type, category, or month (YYYY-MM).
 - set threshold amounts for expenses